 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 When you have ulcerative colitis (UC), knowing what to choose off a menu can seem as challenging as picking the winning lotto numbers.
 This is because everyone’s body is different.
 What works best for you may not work best for me, and vice versa.
 It will take some trial and error to find your safe foods, and you might have to make some unpleasant stops along the way.

 It’s understandable to feel overwhelmed or scared to start this journey.
 In fact, it’s one of the most frustrating things about having UC!
-Hopefully, the following five tips I’ve learned can help to guide you.
+Hopefully, the following four tips I’ve learned can help to guide you.

 How do you get to know your body?
 Through observation.
 For two years following my UC diagnosis, I kept both a food journal and a bowel movement journal.
 The bowel movement journal was a notebook that stayed in the bathroom.
 To keep track of what I was eating, I used the MyFitnessPal app.
 In fact, I still use it today.

 Tracking your bowel movements in conjunction with what you’re eating can help you to detect if certain foods set off your UC symptoms.
 Then you can pinpoint the foods that work for you and the foods that don’t.

 Once you start to track what you’re eating and your bowel movements, flag any repeated reactions to foods.
 This will help you to detect your triggers.

 For me, I noticed my body reacted whenever I had foods high in fat, sugar, fiber, or anything acidic.
 These things are pretty general.
 It’s possible you might discover more specific catalysts, like dairy or caffeine.

 Knowing which foods to avoid will help you when you’re trying to map out your meals.